Beamdog/nwn-issues/.github/ISSUE_TEMPLATE/toolset.md

 **To Reproduce**

 * This is a sample step list.
 Replace with yours matching the same pattern.
-* Load attached save.
+* Load attached module, open first area.
-* Move through door in front of you.
+* Click the chair placeable.
-* Game crashes.
-Dump attached.
+* Toolset crashes.

 **Specifics**

- - OS (Windows, Mac, Linux)
  - Game build (e.g. 8193.8, or commit hash)
- - Distro platform (BDC, Steam, GOG)

 **If needed, describe the bug**